Funeral Celebrant

 Saying goodbye to someone you love is one of the hardest things we face in life.
 It’s a moment filled with emotions, memories, and the need to honor their story in a way that feels true to who they were.
 That’s where I come in, not just as a guide, but as someone who listens, understands, and helps you create a farewell that feels meaningful and authentic.

-As a Funeral Celebrant, my goal is simple: to craft a ceremony that reflects the life, values, and unique essence of your loved one.
-Whether it’s a graveside farewell, a celebration of life in a special location, or a more traditional service, I’ll work with you every step of the way to make it personal, heartfelt, and just right for your family.
+As a Michigan based Funeral Celebrant, my goal is simple: to craft a ceremony that reflects the life, values, and unique essence of your loved one.
+Whether it’s a traditional service in a funeral home, a graveside farewell, Military Service at Great Lakes National Cemetery, or a celebration of life in a special location, I’ll work with you every step of the way to make it personal, heartfelt, and just right for your family.

 Listening to Their Story, Together

 You don’t have to do this alone.
 I’m here to make the process as smooth and supportive as possible.
-Let’s create a space where family and friends can grieve, remember, and celebrate a life well-lived.
+I want to help create a space where family and friends can grieve, remember, and celebrate a life well-lived.

 How We’ll Work Together

 • Listening to Your Story: I’ll meet with you and your family, either in person, via Zoom, or over the phone, to learn about your loved one.
-Together, we’ll gather memories, stories, and moments that reflect their essence.
+Together, we’ll gather memories, stories, and moments that reflect who they really were.

 • Creating the Ceremony: I’ll write a ceremony that incorporates any readings, songs, or rituals you choose.
 If you’re unsure where to start, I’m happy to suggest options that may feel right for your family.
 Before the service, you’ll receive the ceremony draft to ensure it reflects your wishes and feels just right.